THOMASELOVE/500-2021/classes/class06/README.md

     - An appropriate file name for your submission would be `YOUR_NAME-essay7.doc` for the Chapter 7 essay.
     - Acceptable formats for the essay include PDF, Word documents or Google Docs.
 5. We will post the [Lab 3 Answer Sketch](https://github.com/THOMASELOVE/500-2021/tree/master/labs/lab3) by tomorrow morning.
 Please submit the Lab today if you haven't already done so.
+6. You may be interested in [A clinician's primer on epidemiology for COVID-19](https://www.cell.com/med/fulltext/S2666-6340(21)00068-4).
+    - from the abstract: "Here, we provide a brief primer on key concepts and terms related to COVID-19 epidemiology in the hopes that this information will help provide clinicians with a starting point for evaluating the emerging COVID-19 literature."
+7. You might also be interested in a paper we [recently published](https://link.springer.com/article/10.1007/s11606-020-06440-7) on Adoption of Health System Innovations: Evidence of Urban-Rural Disparities from the Ohio Primary Care Marketplace, for the *Journal of General Internal Medicine*.
+The paper was led by JT Tanenbaum, who completed his MD/PhD at CWRU and is now in his first year of post-graduate work in orthopaedic surgery at Northwestern University.

 ## Key References for Today